U.S. dollar drops sharply after President Trump calls it 'too strong'

-President Trump doesn't want a strong US dollar.
-He got his wish Wednesday afternoon.

-The dollar dropped over 0.7%, a major move, after Trump told the Wall Street Journal that the dollar is "getting too strong."
+The U.S. dollar dropped 0.7%, a major move, after Trump told the Wall Street Journal that the dollar is "getting too strong."

 "I think our dollar is getting too strong, and partially that's my fault because people have confidence in me," Trump said.
 "But that's hurting -- that will hurt ultimately."